Martin Heinrich Klaproth: Contributions

 William Gregor of Cornwall was the first to identify the element titanium in 1791, correctly concluding that he had found a new element in the ore ilmenite from the Menachan valley.
 He proposed the name "menachanite", but his discovery attracted little attention.

 Klaproth verified the presence of an oxide of an unknown element in the ore rutile from Hungary in 1795.
 Klaproth suggested the name "titanium".
 It was later determined that menachanite and titanium were the same element, from two different minerals, and Klaproth's name was adopted.

 Klaproth clarified the composition of numerous substances until then imperfectly known, including compounds of then newly recognised elements tellurium, strontium and chromium.

 Chromium was discovered in 1797 by Louis Nicolas Vauquelin and independently discovered in 1798 by Klaproth and by Tobias Lowitz, in a mineral from the Ural mountains.
 Klaproth confirmed chromium's independent status as an element.

 The existence of tellurium was first suggested in 1783 by Franz-Joseph Mueller von Reichenstein, an Austrian mining engineer who was examining Transylvanian gold samples.
 Tellurium was also discovered independently by Hungarian Pál Kitaibel in 1789.
 Mueller sent some of his mineral to Klaproth in 1796.
 Klaproth isolated the new substance and confirmed the identification of the new element tellurium in 1798.
 He credited Mueller as its discoverer, and suggested that the heavy metal be named "tellus", Latin for 'earth'.

 In 1790 Adair Crawford and William Cruickshank determined that the mineral strontianite, found near Strontian in Scotland, was different from barium-based minerals.

-Klapworth was one of several scientists involved in the characterization of strontium compounds and minerals.
+Klaproth was one of several scientists involved in the characterization of strontium compounds and minerals.